ingrid0404/otp_server/README.md

 The purpose of this application is to generated One Time Passwords based on user email.

+Application was build with: Express, Sequelize, email-validator, nodemailer, mysql2.

 Check also the UI project [One Time Password UI](https://github.com/ingrid0404/otp-fe)

 ## Installation and Setup Instructions